 The plan is divided into eight sections, including:

 Under the town's Comprehensive Emergency Plan, responsibilities for emergency operations are divided among seven key officials:

 Operating Condition (OPCON) Levels

-Operating Conditions (OPCON) define the current status of the town on a scale of 1 (Emergency) to 5 (Normal).
+Operating Conditions (OPCON) define the current status of the town on a scale of 1 (Emergency) to 3 (Normal).
 Each OPCON level designates a set of conditions to define the status of the town, and may also designate specific response actions for certain types of emergencies or disasters.
-The town's five OPCON levels are:
+The town's three OPCON levels are: